carj/pyPreservica/docs/index.rst

 .. py:class:: EntityAPI

-    .. py:method::   asset(reference)
+.. py:method::   EntityAPI.asset(reference)

 Returns an asset object back by its internal reference identifier

 :param str reference: The unique identifier for the asset usually its uuid
 :return: The asset object
 :rtype: Asset
 :raises SystemExit: if the identifier is incorrect

-    .. py:method::   folder(reference)
+.. py:method::   EntityAPI.folder(reference)
-    .. py:method::   content_object(reference)
+.. py:method::   EntityAPI.content_object(reference)